j-easy/easy-random/README.md

 ## Latest news

+* 14/03/2019: RIP Random Beans, long live Easy Random!
+Random Beans has been renamed to Easy Random and is now part of the [jeasy.org](jeasy.org) family.
+* 13/03/2019: Version 3.9.0 is out!
+Checkout what's new in the [change log](https://github.com/j-easy/easy-random/releases).
 * 27/01/2019: Version 3.8.0 is finally out!
-Checkout what's new in the [change log](https://github.com/j-easy/easy-random/releases).
-* 19/06/2017: Version 3.7.0 is released.
 Checkout what's new in the [change log](https://github.com/j-easy/easy-random/releases).

 # What is Easy Random ?